yndajas/JazzCatCom-Comedy-Cats-and-Chris-Daves-Hi-hats/README.md

 <img src="src/images/favicon/android-chrome-192x192.png" alt="app icon" title="app icon" width="70px">

-# JazzCatCom: Comedy, Cats and Chris Dave's Hi-Hats
+# JazzCatCom: Comedy, Cats and Chris Dave's Hi-hats
 A simple application for discovering and saving jazz, cats and comedy!

 With JazzCatCom, you can find new jazz videos, cat images/GIFs and jokes, and save them to your collection for future enjoyment.